FAQs

 • It's a good idea to review and update your personal brand strategy at least once a year or whenever there are significant changes in your career, industry, or goals.
 Regular updates ensure that your brand remains relevant, aligned with your current objectives, and reflective of any new skills or experiences you’ve acquired.

-• Handling negative press or a PR crisis requires a calm and strategic approach which is something that I am expert in.
+• Handling negative press or a PR crisis requires a calm and strategic approach which is something that I am expert in as a PR strategist and personal branding coach.
 First, we assess the situation together and gather all the facts.
 Respond promptly and transparently, addressing the issue head-on without being defensive.
 If needed, issue a public apology and outline steps you’re taking to rectify the situation.
 It’s also crucial to monitor the situation closely and adjust your strategy as necessary.
 Having a crisis communication plan in place beforehand can greatly mitigate damage to your personal brand.

 • Yes, I can help you create a media kit.
 A media kit is a package of information about you and your brand that is provided to journalists and media outlets.
 It typically includes a bio, professional headshot, press releases, key accomplishments, testimonials, and any recent media coverage.
 It may also contain details about your products or services, brand story, and contact information.